lwjglgamedev/lwjglbook-bookcontents-leg/chapter28/chapter28.md

 The fragment shader for the directional light is also quite similar, you can check the source code.
 Now that the shaders have been presented, let’s go back to the `Renderer` class.
 For point lights we will do as many passes as lights are, we just bind the shaders used for this type of lights and draw the quad for each of them.

 --- METHOD ---

 The approach is quite similar for directional light.
 In this case, we just use do one pass:

 --- METHOD ---

 The endLightRendering simply retsores the state.

 --- METHOD---

 If you execute the sample you will see something like this:

 – IMAGE ---

 The chapter got longer that expected but there are a few key points that need to be clarified:

-    • Spot lights have been removed in order to simplify this chapter.
+* Spot lights have been removed in order to simplify this chapter.

-    • A common technique used in deferred shading, for point lights, is just to calculate the area of the scene affected by that light.
+* A common technique used in deferred shading, for point lights, is just to calculate the area of the scene affected by that light.
 In this case, instead of rendering a quad that fills up the screen, you can use a smaller quad, a sphere, etc. Keep in mind that the best is enemy of the good.
 Performing complex calculus to determine the smallest shape required may be slower than using other coarse approaches.

-    • If you do not have many lights, this method will be slower than forward shading.
+* If you do not have many lights, this method will be slower than forward shading.

-As a final note, if you want to see how these techniques are used in real world games, you can check this superb explanation about how a GTA V frame gets rendered.
+As a final note, if you want to see how these techniques are used in real world games, you can check [this superb explanation](http://www.adriancourreges.com/blog/2015/11/02/gta-v-graphics-study/ "GTA V - Graphics Study") about how a GTA V frame gets rendered.